GaryDolan/ci-p5-pokemon-tcg-ireland/README.md

 This section is a form that the user must fill out to complete their transaction.
 The form requires details, shipping details, and payment details and also has two buttons, one to return to products and the other to complete the order.
 If the user is logged in any details stored for that user will pre populate the form to ensure the user is never asked to enter the same info twice.
 The payment system on this page uses strip and is set to test.
 To complete a test order the user can enter a test card number (4000003720000005) followed by any date in the future in the MM/YY(05/25) format and any CVC value(123).
 Full form validation is also present.

 The form also has one other feature, which is the save info checkbox.
 This checkbox (if ticked) will save the users information to their profile, So that they don't need to enter it again.
 If the used does not tick the box then the user info is not saved.
 This code is from the Boutique Ado walkthrough and was broken initially.
-It would save the users information regardless of if it was ticked, I solved this issue[here](https://github.com/GaryDolan/ci-p5-pokemon-tcg-ireland/issues/89).
+It would save the users information regardless of if it was ticked, I solved this issue [here](https://github.com/GaryDolan/ci-p5-pokemon-tcg-ireland/issues/89).

 #### Your items